Licensing Basics

 We have addressed the NASIG Core Competencies for Electronic Resources Librarians (NCC) in earlier sections.
 The NCC is a reminder of the centrality of licensing for the ERM librarian.
 Section 1.2 states:

-What is also relevant is the additional theme that Regan (2015) covers about the importance of advocating.
+Regan (2015) also highlights the importance of advocating.
 Many people are nervous about the idea of having to negotiate a license for an e-product, but in reality, such work is not done outside of a team.
 And that team will likely include people who work outside of libraries.
 This makes it important to advocate for the library and the licensing process.
+That is, the licensing processes should also be framed as an advocacy process.

 LIBLICENSE